PaddlePaddle/PaddleX/docs/module_usage/instructions/model_python_API.en.md

 #### Attributes:

 * `device`: Inference device.
   * Supports setting the device type and card number represented by `str`.
 Device types include 'gpu', 'cpu', 'npu', 'xpu', 'mlu', 'dcu'.
 When using an accelerator card, you can specify the card number, e.g., 'gpu:0' for GPU 0.
-By default, using 0 id GPU if available, otherwise CPU.
+By default, if a GPU is available, the one with the smallest ID number will be used; otherwise, the CPU will be used.
   * Return value: `str` type, the currently set inference device.
 * `run_mode`: Operating mode.
   * Supports setting the operating mode as a `str` type, options include 'paddle', 'trt_fp32', 'trt_fp16', 'trt_int8', 'mkldnn', 'mkldnn_bf16'.
 Note that 'trt_fp32' and 'trt_fp16' correspond to using the TensorRT subgraph engine for inference with FP32 and FP16 precision respectively; these options are only available when the inference device is a GPU.
 Additionally, 'mkldnn' is only available when the inference device is a CPU.
 The default value is 'paddle'.